 Cocoa has beneficial effects on satiety, cognitive function, and mood.
 A glass of rich hot cocoa can do wonders for your weight loss as long as you don’t overload it with sugar.

 Resveratrol acts like an antioxidant and it has been found to protect against obesity and insulin resistance.
-A study using 19,220 participants recorded that: “Compared with non-drinkers, initially normal-weight women that consumed light-to-moderate amount of alcohol experienced smaller weight gain and lower risk of becoming overweight and/or obese during 12.9 years of follow-up.”
+A study recorded that: “Compared with non-drinkers, initially normal-weight women that consumed light-to-moderate amount of alcohol experienced smaller weight gain and lower risk of becoming overweight and/or obese during 12.9 years of follow-up (1).”

 Now that’s surely a great reason to celebrate with a glass of wine!

-A nutritional powerhouse, quinoa is a good source of protein, amino acids, phytosterols, and vitamin E. Quinoa is high in fiber, protein and has a low glycemic index.
+A nutritional powerhouse, quinoa is a good source of protein, amino acids, phytosterols, and vitamin E. Quinoa is high in fiber, and protein.
+It has a low glycemic index.
 With 8 grams of quality protein per cup, quinoa is an excellent plant-based protein source for vegetarians and vegans.

 Coconut oil has a unique combination of fatty acids that helps boost metabolism.
-You can lose body fat, particularly the “unhealthy” abdominal fat by including coconut oil to your diet.
+You can lose body fat, particularly the “unhealthy” abdominal fat by including coconut oil in your diet.

 Coconut oil contains Medium Chain Triglycerides (MCTs) which are metabolized differently from other types of fat. these MCTs go straight to the liver from the digestive tract, where they are turned into ketones and used as a quick source of energy.